← Back to research

 Cautions

-• Claude dependency — Requires Claude Pro/Max subscription; tied to single provider
+• Claude dependency — Originally requires a Claude Pro/Max subscription; tied to a single provider (the Vercel AI SDK migration may change this)

 • Autonomous risk — Running agents for hours unsupervised can produce unexpected results